thegeeklab/hugo-geekdoc/exampleSite/content/en/usage/configuration.md

   # option allows you to distinguish between files with the same name in different folders.
   # NOTE: This parameter only applies when 'geekdocSearch: true'.
   geekdocSearchShowParent: true

+  # (Optional, default none) Configure the flexsearch index.
+This replaces the
+  # default index config, so include all options you want to keep.
+  geekdocSearchConfig:
+    tokenize: forward
+    encoder: Normalize

   # (Optional, default none) Add a link to your Legal Notice page to the site footer.
   # It can be either a remote url or a local file path relative to your content directory.